 Contact us to learn the details of how we can help you.

 Canada wants international students to stay and contribute to its economy after graduation from designated Canadian post-secondary educational institutions.
 Therefore, international students are often eligible for a Post-Graduation Work Permit (PGWP) that offers an applicant a three-year open work permit.
-The permit allows the recipient to work for any Canadian employer in any job sector.
+This permit allows the recipient to work for any Canadian employer in any job sector.
 In addition, a recent change in program policy allows international students who completed studies outside Canada to qualify for PGWP.
 Canadian education and work experience often precede the pathway to permanent residence.
 The Minister of Immigration, Refugees and Citizenship recently told international students and graduates that “We don’t just want you to study here; we want you to stay here.”
 One must enroll in a PGWP-eligible program to receive the work permit at the end of their studies.
-It is important to know that not all designated learning institutions offer programs that make you eligible for PGWP.

 Eligibility Requirements :

-As you approach graduation, feel welcome to discuss how Elboniel consultants can smoothen your way to obtaining a work permit if you wish to remain and work in Canada.
+As you approach graduation, feel welcome to discuss how Elboniel consultants can smooth your way to obtaining a work permit if you wish to remain and work in Canada.

 One fundamental fact about working in Canada is that the jobs are meant only for Canadians, permanent residents and people authorized to work with a work permit.
 However, the Canadian government recognizes that there are times when employers struggle to find the workers they need.
 Therefore, when none of the people in the class above are available for hire, the employer wishing to hire a temporary foreign worker (TFW) applies to Social Development Canada/Service Canada for a Labour Market Impact Assessment (LMIA).
 The LMIA is used to verify a need for a temporary foreign worker for the employer’s job posting where no Canadian worker is available.
 It also assesses how hiring the TFW will affect the Canadian labour market.